QubesOS/qubes-doc/user/security-in-qubes/yubi-key.md

 ## Multi-factor login for Qubes OS

-You can use a YubiKey to enhance the user authentification in Qubes.
+You can use a YubiKey to enhance the user authentication in Qubes.
 The following instructions explain how to setup the YubiKey as an *additional* way to login.

 After setting it up, you can login by providing both - a password typed in via keyboard *and* the YubiKey plugged in.
-Someone evesdropping your login attempt would not be able to login by only observing and remembering your password.
+Someone eavesdropping your login attempt would not be able to login by only observing and remembering your password.
 Stealing your YubiKey would not suffice to login either.
 Only if an attacker has both, the password and the Yubikey, it would be possible to login (it is thus